Skip to content

 • runtime validation engines

-Rather than building isolated features, I design execution models, contracts, and structural boundaries that make systems easier to evolve without breaking production.
+Rather than focusing only on isolated features, I design execution models, contracts, infrastructure boundaries, and structural interfaces that help a system grow without becoming harder to control.

 What I Work On